minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 their campaign, or the support of a candidate that has your interest at heart, with specifically small scale contributors following both methods.

-// Überleitung, reason for contribution to correlation between 2 vars Besides discussing the reasons for campaign contributions, the question is also whether there is a positive correlation between candidates receiving contributions and receiving increased vote shares.
+Besides discussing the reasons for campaign contributions, the question is also whether there is a positive correlation between candidates receiving contributions and receiving increased vote shares.
 If this were the case, then